chiralsymmetry/license-guide/README.md

 # License Guide
-License Guide is an opiniated helper for picking an appropriate license for source code, font files, or other types of materials such as paintings, novels, films, music, video game graphics, scientific articles, software documentation, photographs, architecture, choreography, technical drawings, sculptures, podcast recordings, fashion design, or anything else protectable
+License Guide is an opinionated helper for picking an appropriate license for source code, font files, or other types of materials such as paintings, novels, films, music, video game graphics, scientific articles, software documentation, photographs, architecture, choreography, technical drawings, sculptures, podcast recordings, fashion design, or anything else protectable